The Sinclair Method: Using Naltrexone For Alcoholism

 The Sinclair Method created by Dr. John David Sinclair and publicized by actress Claudia Christian.

-Why did we forget about Naltrexone?
-In the practice of medically-assisted treatment for alcoholism and opioid addiction, naltrexone is rarely prescribed.
-Yet, several decades ago, naltrexone was promoted as the solution to alcoholism.
-Somehow, doctors stopped talking about it and stopped prescribing it over the years.
-Now, thanks to Dr. Sinclair and Claudia Christian, we are talking about it again.
-While there are controversial elements to Dr. Sinclair’s pharmacological extinction method, The Sinclair Method (TSM) may be one of the most important developments to come along in many years.
+Now, thanks to Dr. Sinclair and Claudia Christian, we are talking about it again as a solution to reducing alcohol abuse.
+While there are controversial elements to Dr. Sinclair’s pharmacological extinction of alcoholism using an opioid antagonist, The Sinclair Method (TSM) may be one of the most important developments to come along in many years.

 When medical doctors are silent.